Revellers take over Marshall Street in Waterloo for St. Patrick’s Day parties

 “I understand why they’re doing it, cause they don’t want big crowds or people.
 It is what it is,” a party-goer told CTV News.

-10:30 a.m. - Several police cruisers can be seen on Marshall Street, but no street parties.

-10 a.m. - The City of Waterloo announces an overnight parking ban for both Friday and Saturday night in the MacGregor Albert, Northdale and Uptown neighbourhoods.
+On Firday around 10 a.m., the City of Waterloo announced an overnight parking ban for both Friday and Saturday night in the MacGregor Albert, Northdale and Uptown neighbourhoods.